Example Career: Farmers, Ranchers, and Other Agricultural Managers

 - Production Manager

-What Nursery and Greenhouse Managers Do
+What Farmers, Ranchers, and Other Agricultural Managers Do

 - Manage nurseries that grow horticultural plants for sale to trade or retail customers, for display or exhibition, or for research.